What are the most beautiful Cotswold villages to live in?

 For those with little ones, the Cotswold Country Park & Beach provide an area for water sports, walking and the large adventure playground will tire even the most active child.

-Geographically desirable, Cirencester offers easy access by road or rail amid a romantic landscape.
+Geographically desirable, moving to Cirencester offers easy access by road or rail amid a romantic landscape.

-By anyone’s standards Castle Combe is a small village with a population of just 350 people.
+By anyone’s standards Castle Combe is a small village in Wiltshire with a population of just 350 people.

 However, far from being a hindrance, being modest in size is Castle Combes most attractive attribute.